We want to help you to understand health insurance so you can make the most of your health plan.

 Group Health Plan: Health insurance offered by a group, typically an employer or an association.

-Guaranteed Issue: A law that states that a health plan cannot deny you coverage because of pre-existing conditions or past medical history.
+Guaranteed Availability/Issue: A law that states that a health plan cannot deny you coverage because of pre-existing conditions or past medical history.

 Habilitative Services: Healthcare services that help a person keep, learn, or improve skills and function for daily living.
 Examples include therapy for a child who is not walking or talking at the expected age.
 These services may include physical and occupational therapy, speech-language pathology, and other services for people with disabilities in a variety of inpatient and/or outpatient settings.